 This is a smart trick I use pretty often when I design calendars, daily special menus, etc. I create a template, make several copies of the template (artboard), and change the text for different days (months/years).

 For example, I created a simple design for Monday Special, then I copied the artboard and simply change the text content and color for the rest without having to select fonts or design the layout again.

 Want to learn the trick?
-In this article, I’ll share with you three different ways to copy artboard in Illustrator and one extra trick that you might not know about.
+In this article, I’ll share with you three different ways to copy/duplicate artboard in Illustrator and one extra trick that you might not know about.

 Keep reading to find out 🙂